documentationfor yFiles for HTML 3.0.0.1

 }

-TableLayoutConfigurator converts relevant parts of the table structure into PartitionGrid-based information that is understood by algorithms which support automatic tabular layout.
+TableLayoutConfigurator converts relevant parts of the table structure into LayoutGrid-based information that is understood by algorithms which support automatic tabular layout.
 In particular, this information includes:

-• the geometric information of all rows and columns, i.e., the top and bottom borders, left and right borders, and insets, and also the
+• The geometric information of all rows and columns, i.e., the top and bottom borders, left and right borders, and padding.

-• row and column that each content node belongs to.
+• The row and column that each content node belongs to.

 Tutorial Demo Code

-The following tutorial demo applications show how to create table models using the Table class and how to use the TableNodeStyle node style implementation for tabular data representation:
+The following tutorial demo applications demonstrate how to create table models using the Table class and how to use the TableNodeStyle for tabular data representation:

 • The Table Editor demo demonstrates user interaction and shows how to customize it.
-The demo also presents a way to create new rows and columns via drag’n’drop gestures.
+The demo also presents a way to create new rows and columns via drag-and-drop gestures.